digitalbazaar/bedrock-examples/angular-basic/README.md

 `exShowNumbers` component is referenced in the HTML as `ex-show-numbers`.

 Note that the `templateUrl` specified by the `exHome` component uses `angular-basic` as the first element in the path.
-This corresponds to the name of the bower package as specified by the `name` property in the `bower.json` file.
 This template URL will resolve to `components/home-component.html` on the server.

 Controller definitions in components should always include the variable